mittalsam98/course-selling-server/README.md

 `React JS`, `Tailwind CSS`, `Node JS`, `MongoDB`, `Razorpay` for payments

 ### Live preview of the project:
-This link is for Users only - https://courses-portal.netlify.app/ This link is for admin who can create course - https://courses-portal.netlify.app/admin
+This link is for Users only - [User Portal](https://courses-portal.netlify.app/ ) This link is for admin who can create course - [Admin Portal](https://courses-portal.netlify.app/admin)

 ### Frontend Repo
 [Github](https://github.com/mittalsam98/Course-Selling-App/